LegendaryGuard/BFP/README.md

 - [ ] BFP bots logic (handling the flight, ki boost, ki charge, use of ki attacks, melee, ...)
 - [ ] Cvars as described on old docs
 - [ ] Power Struggles (when two beam attacks collide)
+- [ ] Razor disk weapon (fires a cutting disk which can pierce beating low health opponents)
 - [ ] Skin Config File (explosionModel, explosionShader, missileRotation, missileShader, … look old docs and cfgs about that: Custom plugin models)
 - [ ] 21 different ki attacks including controllable, homing, and chargeable attacks (no guns) (can be referenced to some previous tasks)
 - [ ] 6 different selectable characters, each with 5 attacks (can be referenced to some previous tasks)